Addressing Tips – When Mailing a Letter, Where Does My Address Go?

 Whether you’re mailing a letter or emailing a business partner, there are a few basic addressing tips you should know.
 These tips will help you ensure your letter is delivered to the intended recipient.

-(Searching in Google “Outsourcing Quality Quick Print“?
+(Searching in Google “print and mail services for businesses“?
 Contact us today!)

 The first line of the address is the most important.
 The purpose of this line is to give the recipient a precise location to write back to.
 You can use the USPS’ ZIP code lookup tool to determine the correct zip code for your letter.
 Then, you’ll need to include the state and city.
 If you’re sending a letter to a foreign country, you’ll need to include the country’s name.
 Depending on your location, you may need to provide a post office box number.